Professor of archaeology

 In press.
 Being dead in the late Scandinavian Iron Age.
 In Andrén, A., Schjødt, J-P. and Lindow, J. (eds) Pre-Christian religions of the North: histories and structures.
 Brepols, Turnhout.

 I believe that as academics we all have clear obligations to share the results of our research through an active engagement as public intellectuals, and to thereby offer our work for more participatory debate.
 Over the years I've contributed regularly to radio and television programmes in several countries, either as a consultant on content or presenting my own research.
-I've made several live radio broadcasts, including appearing on BBC Radio's In Our Time (with an audience of 3.5 million) and on public radio in South Africa.
+I've made several live radio broadcasts, including BBC Radio's In Our Time and on public radio in South Africa.
 In 2014 I appeared in the live-broadcast film Vikings Live from the British Museum accompanying the exhibition there, which was transmitted in 400 UK cinemas and later worldwide.
-Recently I've filmed documentary material to support the DVD releases and website of the History Channel's TV drama series Vikings.
+Recently I've worked as the Historical Consultant for Real Vikings, a documentary series from History Channel Canada to support their successful TV drama Vikings.
+This has involved filming in nine countries, often with cast members from the drama, exploring the Viking world behind the fictional entertainment.